 All real estate taxes are considered delinquent if not paid by December 31st of the current year.
 Any unpaid taxes are returned to the Tax Claim Bureau during the month of January and are assessed with a filing fee of $25.00 per parcel returned.
 Interest begins to accrue in March at a rate of 9% annually.

 Taxes must be made payable to the following:

 Northumberland County Tax Claim Bureau

 ACCEPTABLE FORMS OF PAYMENT

 Cash, Money Order, Cashier’s Check, Certified Check and Bank Check.
 Debit and Credit Card payments are accepted online only using the county website at northumberlandco.org.
-A public terminal is available in our office for those who do not have access to a computer.
 A 2.75% fee is applied for credit or debit card payments.
 NO PERSONAL OR BUSINESS checks will be accepted!
 Your payment will be returned and the postmark for the payment will not be honored.

 THE NORTHUMBERLAND COUNTY TAX CLAIM BUREAU ALSO DOES NOT GIVE LEGAL ADVICE CONCERNING DELINQUENT TAX ISSUES.